alphagov/government-digital-strategy/source/partials/departmentactions/_action03.md

 ##Cabinet<br>Office
 {: .logo-single}
 {div .statement}
 Cabinet Office will develop exceptional digital capability within the department to ensure we are continually innovating with the best digital solutions.
 We will establish a new specialist Digital Unit, including business process and digital service designers.
-We will also assess the capability and digital literacy of the department as a whole and introduce digital capability training and support for all staff.
-[Read more »]
+We will also assess the digital capability of the department as a whole and introduce digital capability training and support for all staff.
+[Read more »](http://www.cabinetoffice.gov.uk/resource-library/cabinet-office-digital-strategy)
 {/div}
 {/div}